Dengzhi-USTC/A-robust-registration-loss/README.md

 ### Metric

   Our metrics have different versions from the beginning of the discussion.
 The overall research route is from mesh data to general point cloud data.
-The specific loss form can refer to [loss.py](./code).
+The specific loss form can refer to [loss.py] (./code).
 Looking forward to extending our measurement to other frameworks or other areas.
 - Experiments
-  - Optimization of a single example by embedding the metric into the traditional optimization based on Adam [Demo](./code)
+  - Optimization of a single example by embedding the metric into the traditional optimization based on Adam [Demo] (./code)
   ![](./data/supp_real_exp-1.png)
-  - Embed our metrics into deep learning and transform supervised frameworks into unsupervised frameworks,([RMP-Net](./experiments), [DCP](./experiments), [FMR](./experiments)).[Exp-DL](./code/exps_deep_learning)
+  - Embed our metrics into deep learning and transform supervised frameworks into unsupervised frameworks, ([RMP-Net] (./experiments), [DCP] (./experiments), [FMR] (./experiments)).[Exp-DL] (./code/exps_deep_learning)

   We also provided the [pretrained models](),
 - Cost computation